lorenzo-jr/ce-neuronclusters/README.md

-# Seurat clustering and ploting scrpits used in the article "Combining single-cell RNA-sequencing with a molecular atlas unveils new markers for Caenorhabditis elegans neuron classes".
+# Clustering and ploting scrpits used in the article "Combining single-cell RNA-sequencing with a molecular atlas unveils new markers for Caenorhabditis elegans neuron classes".

 Authors: Ramiro Lorenzo, Michiho Onizuka,Matthieu Defrance, Patrick Laurent